NiltonDuarte/python-artifactory-dependency-confusion-patch/README.md

 # Python Artifactory Dependency Confusion Patch

 This application is designed to work in conjunction with the Artifactory webhook to reserve names in the python public repository.
-When new python libraries are deployed to the internal artifactory repository the webhook notifies the application and the name is reserved if available.
+When new python libraries are deployed to the internal Artifactory repository the webhook notifies the application and the name is reserved if available.

 ## Python Dependency Confusion Supply Chain Attack